cryptobike07/Drosera-Hoodi-Guide-Setup--Izmer/README.md

 ### Bloom Boost Trap (use dashboard instead [click here](#configure-through-dashboard-instead))

-Drosera lets you increase your trap’s priority on-chain by depositing Hoodie ETH to boost response speed.
+Drosera lets you increase your trap’s priority on-chain by depositing Hoodi ETH to boost response speed.

 To boost a trap: